$H_0$ Without the Sound Horizon (or Supernovae): A 2% Measurement in DESI DR1: Theory and Methodology

 In this work we again use the DESI \lya AP effect to better constrain $\Om$,\footnote{AP information is also automatically included in the clustering of DESI galaxies.
-However, the signal is stronger in the \lya forest because it is sensitive to smaller structures \cite{Cuceu:2021}.} and we include an analysis variant featuring the DES Y5 SN dataset (\secref{data_sn}) as both a point of comparison and robustness check.
+However, the signal is stronger in the \lya forest because i) the relevant ratio $F_{\mathrm{AP}} \equiv D_{\mathrm{M}}(z) / D_{\mathrm{H}}(z) = D_{\mathrm{M}}(z) H(z)/c$ is more sensitive to $\Om$ at high redshift, and ii) it has high density and a large range of usable modes, particularly extending to smaller scales \cite{Cuceu:2021}.} and we include an analysis variant featuring the DES Y5 SN dataset (\secref{data_sn}) as both a point of comparison and robustness check.